guiribeiro50/programming-portfolio/Universidade Portucalense/Algoritmia e Programação/PL07/ex10/README.md

-# Cálculo de Fatorial
+# Factorial Calculation

-Este programa calcula o fatorial de um número inteiro positivo.
+This program calculates the factorial of a positive integer.

-## Descrição do Problema
+## Problem Description

-O fatorial de um número n (representado por n!) é o produto de todos os inteiros positivos de 1 até n.
+The factorial of a number n (denoted by n!) is the product of all positive integers from 1 up to n.
-Exemplo: 5! = 5 × 4 × 3 × 2 × 1 = 120
+Example: 5! = 5 × 4 × 3 × 2 × 1 = 120